Nikki-kushwah/Admin-Panel/README.md

 # Admin Panel

 A modern and responsive Admin Dashboard built using TypeScript, SCSS, and Vite.
+Gives visual representation of the sales, products sold frequently and complete anyalsis.

 ## 🚀 Features